 Use our A-Z Directory to find out where your unwanted items can be recycled, collected or disposed of.
 Scroll or click on the first letter of the item you are looking for.
 You can also search the webpage using the Ctrl+F keys.

 IMPORTANT NOTE: As of 8 November 2022, REDcycle has temporarily suspended their collection services.
-The references to REDcycle in the below guide are temporarily unavailable.
 For now, soft plastics should be placed in the red-lidded bin until further notice.

 |Item||Where it should go|

 |Aerosol cans (empty)||Empty aerosol cans can be recycled in your yellow bin.|

 |Aerosol cans (not empty)||Aerosol cans with material still inside are a hazard when put into the yellow bin.
 Take to a Chemical CleanOut event or a Community Recycling Centre.
 Find a location.|

 Separate the canister from the plastic holder before placing both in the yellow recycling bin.|

 Spacers cannot be recycled and they go in your red bin.

 |Asthma inhalers (not empty)||Expired inhalers that are not empty can be returned to your local pharmacy.|

 Batteries contain toxic metals that can be harmful to the environment.
 Bring them to a problem waste drop-off station in Bondi Junction or a problem waste drop-off event.Alternatively, take them to Aldi, Officeworks, IKEA or other collection points.Consider swapping to rechargeable batteries.